collectionsasdata/collectionsasdata.github.io/part2whole/index.md

 ---
 ![library](images/library.png) ![library](images/library.png) ![library](images/library.png) ![library](images/library.png)

-Collections as Data: Part to Whole is an Andrew W. Mellon Foundation supported effort that aims to foster the development of broadly viable collections as data implementaiton and use models(see grant narrative).
+**Collections as Data: Part to Whole** is an Andrew W. Mellon Foundation supported effort that aims to foster the development of broadly viable collections as data implementation and use models - [see grant narrative]().

 A growing number of cultural heritage organizations have invested in the creation of collections that are amenable to computational use.
 Increasingly, the concept of [collections as data](https://collectionsasdata.github.io/statement/) is used to align efforts of this kind.
-In 2016, the Institute of Museum and Library Services supported Always Already Computational: Collections as Data, a broad collections as data advocacy effort. *Always Already Computational* demonstrated that cultural hertiage professionals readily saw the value of this work and were eager to expand the potential use of their collections.
-As interest in collections as data grows, broadly viable implementation and use models are needed in order organizationally integrate and sustain it.
+In 2016, the Institute of Museum and Library Services supported [*Always Already Computational: Collections as Data*](https://collectionsasdata.github.io/), began a broad collections as data advocacy effort. *Always Already Computational* demonstrated that cultural hertiage professionals readily saw the value of this work and were eager to expand the potential use of their collections.
+As interest in collections as data grows, questions arise as to how that interest can be organizationally integrated and sustained.

-Over a period of three years *Collections as Data: Part to Whole* will fund 12 teams, across two cohorts, to pursue these objectives.
+Over a period of three years *Collections as Data: Part to Whole* will fund 12 teams, across two cohorts, to develop new collections as data and collections as data implementation and use models.

 Cohort 1 Call for Proposals can be found [here]().